A generic, easy to configure makefile for use with Arduino development.

 Initial set-up

-• ARDUINODIR is the path to where you have installed the arduino software (it defaults to ~/opt/arduino or /usr/share/arduino if you don’t set it)
+• ARDUINODIR is the path to where you have installed the Arduino software.

 $ export BOARD=pro5v